flutter/flutter/README.md

 1. ``cd examples/stocks``

 2. ``pub get`` to set up a copy of the sky package in the app directory.
+For Windows users, you will need to copy packages\sky\apks\SkyDemo.apk to examples\stocks\packages\apks\

 3. ``./packages/sky/sky_tool start --install``
    The --install flag is only necessary to install SkyDemo.apk if not already installed on the device.

+   A this stage, there is a little difference if you are a Windows user.
+You must use the following command line :
+   ``python .\packages\sky\sky_tool start --install``

 4. Use ``adb logcat`` to view any errors or Dart print() output from the app.
    ``adb logcat -s chromium`` can be used to filter only adb messages from